Adrian Fulford

 Sir Adrian Bruce Fulford PC (born 8 January 1953) is a retired Lord Justice of Appeal.
 From 2017 to 2019, he was the first Investigatory Powers Commissioner, and was the Vice-President of the Court of Appeal (Criminal Division) in 2019, succeeding Lady Justice Hallett.

 Previously, he was a judge of the International Criminal Court in The Hague from 2003–12, the Senior Presiding Judge for England and Wales from January 2016 to March 2017, and former member of the National Council for Civil Liberties (NCCL).

 Early life

 Fulford was born on 8 January 1953.
 He was educated at Elizabeth College, Guernsey and went up to the University of Southampton, gaining a LLB.
 From 1974 to 1975, he served as a housing advisor at Shelter's Housing Aid Service.

 Legal career

 He was called to the bar at the Middle Temple as a barrister in 1978, and appointed Queen's Counsel in 1994.

-One of Fulford’s earliest, and most prominent cases was serving as barrister to Mr Ronnie Bolden, on trial at the Old Bailey in 1989 charged with armed robbery by the West Midlands Serious Crime Squad (SCS), which was later disbanded.
+One of Fulford’s earliest, and most prominent, cases was serving as counsel to Ronnie Bolden, on trial at the Old Bailey in 1989 charged with armed robbery by the West Midlands Serious Crime Squad (SCS), which was later disbanded.

 Judicial career

 In 1995, Fulford was made a Recorder of the Crown Court (re-appointed in 2001).
-His appointment as a High Court judge on 21 November 2002 was the first such appointment of an openly homosexual QC.
+His appointment as a High Court judge on 21 November 2002 was only the second such appointment of an openly homosexual QC, and the first to the King's Bench Division (then called the Queen's Bench Division)..